-The Environment Agency7 identify that a number of different factors need be considered when making an assessment of the ecological potential of HMWBs.
+The Environment Agency9 identify that a number of different factors need be considered when making an assessment of the ecological potential of HMWBs.
 Of primary importance is the need to put a specified range of mitigation measures in place to address the effects of the anthropogenic impact.
-Selected ecological quality elements may also be required to be at GES for the waterbody to be classified as GEP.
-Where the designated use includes for impacts on flow and flow-related mitigation measures the measured status of the fish and macroinvertebrate communities do not affect the classification of GEP.
+Selected ecological quality elements may also be required to be at GES for the waterbody to be classified as good ecological status.
+Where the designated use includes for impacts on flow and flow-related mitigation measures the measured status of the fish and macroinvertebrate communities do not affect the classification of good ecological potential.